udeyrishi/distributed-procnanny/Readme.md

     procnanny.client will request the procnanny.server located at the given hostname and port to give it a copy of the latest read config file, and will register itself as a client.

 ### Usage notes
 * The processes to be monitored need not be running when the procnanny.client first starts.
 If the client notices that a process listed in the config started running, it will start monitoring it.
+Similarly, if a process was already running when procnanny.client started running, it will only monitor it for the specified time starting that instant.
 * It is possible to change the config file after deployment.
 Modify the config file and send a ```SIGHUP``` to the server.
 The server will re-read the config and send it to all the clients.
 The processes that were already being monitored by a client will continue to be monitored as per the old config; the new config will be applied to everything else.
 * To shut down the system, send a ```SIGINT``` to the server.
 It will ask all the clients to safely shut down, and then will exit.